cdoswald/SPIDER/README.md

 - van der Graaf, J.W., van Hooff, M.L., Buckens, C.F.M. et al. *Lumbar spine segmentation in MR images: a dataset and a public benchmark.*
   Sci Data 11, 264 (2024). https://doi.org/10.1038/s41597-024-03090-w

-The dataset format has been modified slightly to support loading through the HuggingFace `datasets` library (see Data Modifications below).
+The dataset format has been modified slightly to support loading through the Hugging Face `datasets` library (see the Data Modifications section below).

 The researchers have made the original data available on [Zenodo](https://zenodo.org/records/10159290).
 More information can be found at [SPIDER Grand Challenge](https://spider.grand-challenge.org/).